Metaform/connector-fabric-manager/docs/developer/decision_records/2025-06-19-nats-orchestration/README.md

 ## Rationale

-NATS provides is a lightweight, reliable messaging system that supports all of the qualities of service required by the Deployment Orchestrator.
+NATS provides is a lightweight, reliable messaging system that supports all of the qualities of service required by the Orchestrator.
 It was chosen over other messaging systems because of its easy configuration, compact runtime footprint, and support for a wide-range of capabilities, including durable subscriptions, highly performant key-value storage, and clustering.

 ## Approach

-The Deployment Orchestrator will provide interface definitions that will be used to add support for NATs and other messaging systems.
+The Orchestrator will provide interface definitions that will be used to add support for NATs and other messaging systems.